fbie/pcpp-templates/Readme.md

 ## What you get as part of the assignment ##

-A ZIP-archive that contains example code, empty classes that you will need to implement and a PDF document with the assignment and further questions and explanations.
+The assignment is handed out as a ZIP-archive that contains example code, empty classes that you will have to implement and a PDF document with the assignment and further questions and explanations.

 Unzip the archive into any folder.
 You can use for instance Eclipse to import the files into a project and build and run from there.